-Provide copies of the company's most current and prior two (2) fiscal years (for example, 2013/2014, 2012/2013, and 2011/2012) financial statements.
-Financial statements should reflect the financial strength and capability of the company in the provision of required services throughout the term of any resultant Contract, as well as evidence of the Company's capability to absorb all costs related to the provision of services for a minimum of sixty (60) days, during any resultant Contract.
+Provide copies of the company's annual financial statements issued for the last three (3) years.
+Financial statements should reflect the financial strength and capability of the company in the provision of required services throughout the term of any resultant Master Agreement, as well as evidence of the Company's capability to absorb all costs related to the provision of services for a minimum of sixty (60) days, during any resultant Master Agreement.

 The following accounts must be included in your company's financial statements: